voteliquid/blog/_posts/2017-07-04-running-liquid-democracy-candidates.md

 #### Reach out

-If you're considering championing liquid democracy for your district, email [candidates@united.vote](mailto:candidates@united.vote).
+If you're considering championing liquid democracy for your district, email [candidates@liquid.us](mailto:candidates@liquid.us).
 We can give you everything you need to be successful.